 This section identifies Cleanup Areas for the LL Parcel.
-The application of technologies to the LL Parcel is based primarily on the nature and extent of the contamination, its physical location, and institutional considerations.
-The LL Parcel includes both soil- and sediment-contaminated zones, and zone-specific remedies.
+The application of technologies to the LL Parcel is based primarily on the ecological characteristics of the cleanup area (i.e., soil or sediment), the nature and extent of the contamination, its physical location, and institutional considerations.
+The existing LL Parcel includes both soil- and sediment-contaminated zones, and zone-specific remedies.
 The LL Parcel has been divided into two Cleanup Areas, illustrated on Figure 4.2: the LL Parcel Shallow Soil Cleanup Area and the LL Parcel Sediment Cleanup Area.
-The extents of the Cleanup Areas are defined by soil cleanup levels based on protection of terrestrial ecological receptors for the LL Parcel Shallow Soil Cleanup Area, and sediment cleanup actions based on protection of surface water via sediment leaching for the LL Parcel Sediment Cleanup Area and the LL Parcel Shallow Soil Cleanup Area (refer to Section 3.0).
+The extents of the Cleanup Areas are defined by soil cleanup levels based on protection of terrestrial ecological receptors for the LL Parcel Shallow Soil Cleanup Area, and protection of surface water via sediment leaching for the LL Parcel Sediment Cleanup Area (refer to Section 3.0).
 The LL Parcel Shallow Soil Cleanup Area and the LL Parcel Sediment Cleanup Area are described below.